 Unduplicated Headcount: Enrollment is based on the student's first-choice (primary) major.
 Each student is counted in only one academic unit.

-As an institution that receives federal funds (financial aid, research grants, etc.), the University is required to report summary demographic data on its students and employees to the federal government.
-The federal government has revised requirements for collecting data on race and ethnicity to allow individuals to select more than one category of racial identification.
+As an institution that receives federal funds (financial aid, research grants, etc.), the University of Maryland, College Park is required to report summary demographic data on its students and employees to the federal government.
+The federal government has specific requirements for collecting and reporting data on gender and on race and ethnicity.
+To the extent possible given data collection systems and best practices around cell sizes, starting in Fall 2023, IRPA’s reports will begin phasing in additional ways to view data that better convey how individuals identify themselves.

 Are you of Hispanic or Latino origin?